vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 1. To handle complex dependency management and resource ordering in Terraform:

-\- Leverage implicit and explicit dependencies defined in the Terraform
+- Leverage implicit and explicit dependencies defined in the Terraform

 configuration.

-*   Utilize Terraform's \`depends\_on\` parameter to enforce ordering between resources.
+*   Utilize Terraform's ```depends\_on``` parameter to enforce ordering between resources.

-*   Use the \`terraform state\` command to modify resource ordering in the Terraform state file, if necessary.
+*   Use the ```terraform state``` command to modify resource ordering in the Terraform state file, if necessary.

 *   Consider breaking down complex configurations into smaller modules to simplify dependency management.